elixir-europe-training/Learning-Paths-Handbook/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: **Description**
-    This handbook will serve as a comprehensive resource, containing guidelines, documents, examples, links, and various references of interest for planning and developing Learning Paths.
+    This handbook will serve as a comprehensive resource hub for exploring, designing, and implementing structured learning paths, with guidelines, examples, and best practices to support lifelong growth and expertise development.

     </br>